Cartan Actions of Higher Rank Abelian Groups and their Classification: Exotic examples of Cartan actions

 Then construct the action of $\Z^\ell$ on $\mathbb{T}^{2k}$ by:

 Notice that we may suspend the $\Z^\ell$ action to an $\R^\ell$ action.
 Furthermore, the Lyapunov exponents of the action are exactly $\pi_i \of f$, so by construction the action is totally Cartan.
-The action has trivial Starkov component, but is not virtually self-centralizing.
+The action has trivial Starkov component, but large centralizer.
 In fact, the centralizer of the $\R^\ell$ action is exactly $\R^\ell \times \Z^{k-\ell}$, since one may act by any of the automorphisms $A_i$ in its corresponding torus.

-In this action, we see the necessity for the technicalities of Theorem \ref{thm:full-classify}: in Theorem \ref{thm:main-self-centralizing}, we obtain the action as a finite extension of a product of standard actions.
-The $\R^\ell$ action we have constructed cannot be described this way.
-If one suspends the full $\Z^k$-action, one obtains an $\R^k$-action which is the direct product of $k$ suspension flows, as described by Theorem \ref{thm:main-self-centralizing} when the action is assumed to be virtually self-centralizing.
+The key feature of the action we have constructed is that it has infinite index in its centralizer.
+This highlights the necessity for the technicalities of Theorem \ref{thm:big-headache}.
+The $\R^\ell$ action we have constructed cannot be described as homogeneous extension of a product of Anosov flows, but instead over some invariant subspace for the product of Anosov flows.
+If one suspends the full $\Z^k$-action, one obtains an $\R^k$-action which is the direct product of $k$ suspension flows.
 The suspension space for this action is locally given by $\R^k \times \mathbb{T}^{2k} = \set{(s_1,\dots,s_k; x_1,\dots,x_k) : s_i \in \R, x_i \in \mathbb{T}^2}$, and the flow is given by translations in the $s_i$ coordinates.
 The embedding of $\R^\ell$ is rational and therefore $f(\R^\ell)$ is the kernel of some rational homomorphism $g : \R^k \to \R^{k-\ell}$.
 Thus we see that while the $\R^\ell$ action is not itself a product action, it embeds in a product action.
-It is exactly the restriction of a product action to some rational subspace, which is precisely the content of Theorem \ref{thm:full-classify}.
+It is exactly the restriction of a product action to some rational subspace, which is precisely the content of Theorem \ref{thm:big-headache}(3), which says that $\pi$ is only a submersion {\it onto its image}.

+This construction generalizes to any totally Anosov $\Z^k$-action.
+By picking a generic $\Z^2$-subgroup and suspending only this subaction, one may obtain an action with large centralizer.
+However, if the action has no non-Kronecker rank-one factors, even if the action has a large centralizer, if it is still totally Cartan, conjugacy to a homogeneous example can be achieved by Theorem \ref{thm:big-main}.

-\subsubsection{Non-Totally Anosov Actions}
+\subsection{Non-Totally Anosov Actions}

+The classical Katok-Spatzier Conjecture \ref{conjecture:Katok-Spatzier} is stated for Anosov actions, and does not require them to be totally Anosov actions.
+For $\R^k$ actions, a construction carried out by the second author in \cite{vinhage22} shows that the conjecture is false as stated.
+There, the construction yields an action which is Cartan, but not totally Cartan, and has {\it no rank one factors}, which implies that the totally Cartan assumption is necessary in Theorem \ref{thm:big-main}.